puniverse/timewarp/README.md

 3. Install one of the provided clocks, `SystemClock`, `ScaledClock`, or `ManualClock`, using the `VirtualClock` class.
 Please consult the [Javadocs](http://docs.paralleluniverse.co/timewarp/javadoc/) for detailed information.
+Alternatively, you can pass an integer as a command-line argument to the agent (e.g. `-javaagent:[timewarp jar]=3`), which would install a global scaling clock, that would slow down the system clock by a factor equal to the parameter.
+So an argument of 3 would install a `ScaledClock` with a scaling factor of `0.33333`.

 ## License

 MIT

-Copyright (c) 2015, Parallel Universe Software Co.
+Copyright (c) 2015-2016, Parallel Universe Software Co.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal